Background pattern

 • a disease that affects the eardrum and hearing (otosclerosis),

-• very high levels of fat in the blood (triglycerides),
+• a very high level of fats in the blood (triglycerides),

 • fluid retention due to heart or kidney problems,

-• hypothyroidism (a disease in which the thyroid gland does not produce enough thyroid hormone and for which you are treated with hormone replacement therapy),
+• hypothyroidism (a disease in which your thyroid gland does not produce enough thyroid hormone and for which you are being treated with hormone replacement therapy),

 • hereditary and acquired angioedema (episodes of rapid swelling of the hands, feet, face, lips, eyes, tongue, throat, or digestive tract).